matyasselmeci/docker-osg-build/README.md

     alias osg-build=~/docker-osg-build/exec-osg-build
     alias osg-koji=~/docker-osg-build/exec-osg-koji

-The scripts will create a grid certificate (if necessary) and run `osg-koji` or `osg-build` inside the container, with the arguments provided.
+The scripts will run `osg-koji` or `osg-build` inside the container, with the arguments provided.

 As long as the packages you are building are inside `<work-dir>` specified above, `osg-build` will be able to read and write files inside the package